The following applies: If you become unemployed, you must contact the employment service of the country where you last worked.

-Employable persons who are looking for work and have no or insufficient entitlement to unemployment benefit or an income that is too low, receive unemployment benefit II according to the second Social Security Statue Book (SGB II), the so-called “Hartz IV”.
+Employable persons who are looking for work and have no or insufficient entitlement to unemployment benefit or an income that is too low, receive citizens’ benefit according to the Second Social Code (SGB II).

 People who, for example, due to illness or retirement age are unable to work and therefore cannot work, receive support under the twelfth Social Security Statue Book (SGB XII).

-Please note: For EU citizens, special regulations apply to access to these social benefits.
+Please note: Special regulations apply to EU citizens when accessing these social benefits:

-You can receive benefits under the second Social Security Statue Book (SGB II) if you
+You can receive benefits under the Second Social Code (SGB II) if you

 - work in Germany but do not earn enough to cover your living expenses or

-- have worked in Germany for more than 1 year and are involuntarily unemployed.
+- have worked in Germany for more than 1 year and have become unemployed involuntarily.
 If you have worked for less than 1 year, the benefits are limited to 6 months.